openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 less likely.
 If running automated tasks, it's best to schedule them to run in the early morning hours when user access would not be affected.
 In addition, R-PI's suffer from USB under powering in models 2B and 3X.
-See notes regarding this issue in USB Power - A Common Raspberry PI problem
+See notes regarding this issue in `USB Power - A Common Raspberry PI problem`_ .

 Where CPU Power may be Needed – “Transcoding”
 =============================================